-It all starts with choosing from the wide range of banks who have representation in Monaco and completing an application to open the account.
+It all starts with choosing from the wide range of banks that have representation in Monaco and completing an application to open an account.

 If this level of funding requirement comes as a shock to you you’re probably not ready to get Monaco residency.

 After completing the paperwork and transferring the funds, it will take two or three weeks for the bank to set up the account for you.